Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides a usage example and explicitly states prerequisite 'Requires load_project to be called first.'
-Does not explicitly mention when not to use or alternative tools, but the context is clear enough.
+Provides a usage example and states the prerequisite 'Requires load_project to be called first.'
+However, it does not explicitly guide when to use this tool versus alternatives or when not to use it.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.